Ashland, Massachusetts: Telechron

+20th century

 For most of the 20th century, Ashland's population remained slow in growth, until the post-war boom beginning in the 1950s.
 During that period, Ashland grew from a far-removed rural town 22 mi west of Boston to a primarily residential suburb by the 1980s.
 Over time, many farms and open spaces have given way to housing, although some untouched land still remains, including the Ashland Town Forest, Ashland State Park, Warren Woods, and land comprising the beach and dam portions of Hopkinton State Park.

+Two members of the Ashland Police Department have died in the line of duty.
+Patrolman Louis Duncan Phipps died on June 10, 1942, four days after he was injured attempting to subdue an intoxicated man at a dinner dance.
+Patrolman Charles E. Cadorette died on September 11, 1967, from a gunshot wound suffered when he attempted to disarm a person who had stolen a car.
+Cadorette's partner, Robert Gonfrade, was also shot during the incident, but managed to return fire, resulting in the death of the man who had shot Cadorette.
+Gonfrade recovered from his injuries and later served as Ashland's chief of police from 1973 to 1994.

+Four members of the Ashland Fire Department have died in the line of duty.
+On August 21, 1963, three members of the department—Chief Charles Moran, Lt.
+Norman E. Barry, and Firefighter John Rebenacker—were killed when a fuel tank exploded while they were providing mutual aid at a fire in neighboring Framingham.
+Firefighter Edward J. Bessey (Note: The department's website gives his surname as Bessy.) was killed on February 23, 1966, when his car was struck by a train as he was driving to the fire station to respond to a call.

-Two major routes, 135 and 126, pass through Ashland.
+Massachusetts Route 135 and Massachusetts Route 126 pass through Ashland.
 Route 135 is dominated by older residential development of varying density and is also part of the route for the Boston Marathon, which began in Ashland on Pleasant Street until the start was moved to Hopkinton's Main Street in 1924.
 Route 126 has developed rapidly since the 1980s, as farms have given way to shopping centers and condominiums.
 A part of the draw of Ashland, and one that has been publicized in recent years, is its "ideal" location about halfway between the cities of Boston and Worcester.
-Travel is easy, with its own stop on the Framingham/Worcester Commuter Rail Line and nearby access to both I-90 and I-495.
-Ashland is considered part of MetroWest, which also consists of the towns of Framingham, Holliston, and Hopkinton.
+The town has its own stop on the Framingham/Worcester Line of the MBTA Commuter Rail and also has nearby access to both I-90 and I-495.
+I-90 briefly passes through the northernmost part of Ashland, but there is no interchange there.

-Even though Ashland has left its humble roots as a rural area, it still retains the look and feel of a typical residential Boston-area New England town.
-Traditions like Ashland Day and small-town favorites like the ice cream shop Murphy's and breakfast joint Sunnyside Cafe maintain the feeling of a close-knit community.
-Ashland's longstanding rival for the Thanksgiving Day football game is Hopkinton, a rivalry with roots in the formation of the town and the resulting 1846 dispute concerning Ashland's fire engine "Megunko 1."
+Ashland is considered part of MetroWest, which also includes the nearby towns of Framingham, Holliston, and Hopkinton.
+Hopkinton is Ashland's longstanding rival in a traditional Thanksgiving Day football game, a rivalry with roots in the formation of the town and the resulting 1846 dispute concerning Ashland's fire engine Megunko 1.